 Few Americans remember that FDR, besides leading our country through the Great Depression and World War II, was also the founder of the National Foundation of Infantile Paralysis, better known as the March of Dimes.
 This charity fought the terrible scourge of polio with both assistance to the stricken and research to find a vaccine, finally working itself out of a job when the Salk Vaccine was perfected in 1955.
 This is a lively, personal look at the polio crusade — which continues today to mop up the last of this disease in third world countries.
 Illustrated lecture

 Women had major roles in Prohibition, the period when it was illegal to buy alcohol in the United States, lasting from 1920 until the end of 1933.
 The women’s temperance movement brought it into being, a female assistant attorney general was its chief enforcer, and a New York society woman led the movement to repeal it.
 Illustrated lecture.

 The little actress was the nation’s top box office draw during the worst years of the Great Depression and helped Americans forget their troubles as she sang and danced away the troubles of the characters she played.
 She worked through her childhood, while her parents spent her money, but went on to successful later careers as a television actress and diplomat.
 Illustrated lecture.
 Illustrated lecture.

-NEW!
 With Much Love, Noble: An Ambulance Driver’s Letters Home from the Great War.